rendleyhq/docs.rendleysdk.com/quick-start/create-first-video.md

 });
 ```

-First thing first, replace `YOUR_LICENSE_NAME` and `YOUR_LICENSE_KEY` with your actual license.
-Also, make sure to set the correct canvas element in the `view` property.
+First, replace `YOUR_LICENSE_NAME` and `YOUR_LICENSE_KEY` with your actual license details.
+Also, ensure that you set the correct canvas element in the `view` property.

-If the Engine was initialized correctly, you should see the canvas get black and have the dimension of 1080x1920, if not, make sure the canvas element was correctly referenced.
+If the Engine is initialized correctly, the canvas should turn black and have dimensions of 1080x1920.
+If not, verify that the canvas element is referenced correctly.

-## Upload an asset
+## Upload an Asset

 ```typescript
 const mediaId = await Engine.getInstance()